Vålerenga Fotball

-Vålerenga Fotball ([ˈvôːɽɛŋɑ]) is a Norwegian association football club from Oslo and a part of the multi-sport club Vålerengens IF.
+Vålerenga Fotball ([ˈvôːɽɛŋɑ]) is a Norwegian professional football club from Oslo, and a part of the multi-sport club Vålerengens IF.
+The club currently competes in the Eliteserien after being promoted from the Norwegian First Division in 2024.
 Founded in 1913, the club is named after the neighbourhood of Vålerenga.
 Vålerenga's home ground is Intility Arena, located in Valle-Hovin.
 Vålerenga are five-time league champions and four-time Norwegian Football Cup champions, having last won the league in 2005 and the cup in 2008.
+Vålerenga is generally considered to be the largest football club in Oslo, and they are known for their loyal supporters.

 History

 Early days (1913–45)

 The history of Vålerenga Fotball goes back to Fotballpartiet Spark, which was founded in 1898 by pastor Hans Møller Gasmann.
 An early mission for Gasmann was to give the local youth social activity and exercise.
 On a larger scale, the club was part of the movement known as Muscular Christianity.
 A successor to this football club, Idrettslaget Spring, was founded on 29 July 1913 by a group of teenage factory workers.
 A year later, the club changed its name to Vaalerengens Idrættsforening.
 Rooted in the neighborhood of Vålerenga on the east end of Oslo, the club would recruit players and supporters from the many workers in the area, in a society then characterized for its low mobility between social strata.
 Within its first seasons, Vålerengen would compete with the major clubs in Oslo at that time; Lyn, Mercantile and Frigg.
 Where Lyn and Frigg had a strong identity with the academia and the upper classes, Vålerengen developed a working class identity.

 Vålerengens Idrettsforening had mixed success in its first years, but fortunes improved as the 1920s came around and the club secured promotion to the Oslo Championships in 1921.
 Vålerengen won the Oslo Championships four times before a national league (Norgesserien) was established in 1937.
 In the 1948–49 season, Vålerengen finished second.

 After this period, Vålerengen entered a period of instability, being relegated from the top division two times in the 1950s.